Sphenacodontidae

-Sphenacodontidae (Greek: "wedge point tooth family") is an extinct family of sphenacodontoid synapsids.
-Small to large, advanced, carnivorous, Late Pennsylvanian to middle Permian "pelycosaurs".
-The most recent one, Dimetrodon angelensis, is from the latest Kungurian or, more likely, early Roadian San Angelo Formation.
-However, given the notorious incompleteness of the fossil record, a recent study concluded that the Sphenacodontidae may have become extinct as recently as the early Capitanian.
-Primitive forms were generally small (60 cm to 1 meter), but during the later part of the early Permian these animals grew progressively larger (up to 3 meters or more), to become the top predators of terrestrial environments.
-Sphenacodontid fossils are so far known only from North America and Europe.
+Sphenacodontidae (Greek: "wedge point tooth") is an extinct family of carnivorous sphenacodontian synapsids, known from the latest Carboniferous (or earliest Permian) to the early Middle Permian.
+Primitive forms were generally small (60 cm to 1 meter), but during the later part of the early Permian these animals grew progressively larger (up to 3 meters or more), to become the apex predators of terrestrial environments.
+Sphenacodontid fossils are so far known only from North America and Europe, and possibly South America.